hetupandya/git-myhelp/README.md

     cd ..
     git clone alpha charlie

-  >  * Cloning to `charlie` has similar results to the cp the user did to produce the `bravo` repository
+  >  * Cloning to `charlie` has similar results to the copy repository shown above
-  > * Git creates a new directory called charlie.
+  > * Git creates a new directory called `charlie`.
 It inits `charlie` as a Git repo, adds `alpha` as a remote & fetches it
   > * [remote "origin"]
   >   url = ../alpha